Foreign relations of Brazil: Foreign aid

 Overseas aid has become an increasingly important tool for Brazil's foreign policy.
 Brazil provides aid through the Brazilian Agency of Cooperation (Abbreviation: ABC; Agência Brasileira de Cooperação), in addition to offering scientific, economical, and technical support.
 More than half of Brazilian aid is provided to Africa, whereas Latin America receives around 20% of Brazilian aid.
 The share of aid allocated to the Asian continent is small.
 Within Africa, more than 80% of Brazilian aid is received by Portuguese-speaking countries.
 Brazil concentrates its aid for Portuguese-speaking countries in the education sector, specially in secondary and post-secondary education, but it is more committed to agricultural development in other countries.
 Estimated to be around $1 billion annually, Brazil is on par with China and India and ahead of many more traditional donor countries.
 The aid tends to consist of technical aid and expertise, alongside a quiet non-confrontational diplomacy to development results.
 Brazil's aid demonstrates a developing pattern of South-South aid, which has been heralded as a 'global model in waiting'.
+Concomitantly, South-South relations have become a major subfield of specialisation among Brazilian foreign policy experts.
 Some studies have suggested that, by giving aid, Brazil could be trying to get access to mineral and energy resources.